 Starting early: Many potential entrepreneurs fail to start their business in time or have to give up on their idea because of being hesitant about whether it will work or not and taking too much time to execute the plan.
 Melanie Perkins, the co-founder, and CEO of Canva is definitely not one of them.
 From the beginning, Canva had a straightforward plan which was to win over Microsoft and Adobe by integrating all features of graphic design in one place.

-Getting hold of the Chinese market: One of the feathers in Canva’s crown is getting hold of China’s market which is often considered as the fools’ errands for western companies.
-Canva has proved that by localization of user experience even a market like China where most western companies fail to succeed can be taken over.
+Getting hold of the Chinese market: One of the feathers in Canva’s crown is getting hold of China’s market which is often considered a fool’s errand for western companies.
+Canva has proved that by localization of user experience, even a market like China where most western companies fail to succeed can be taken over.
 Canva hired the former head of LinkedIn’s unit in China to open their office in mainland China.
 Then Canva built a China-first version from the ground up with features like deep integrations with Chinese messaging apps and easy-to-create QR codes which paid off making Canva popular in China.

 The two co-founders of Canva Melanie Perkins and Cliff Obrecht even ambushed the attendees of a dinner party hosted by Bill Tai, a venture capitalist of Silicon Valley, to pitch their idea.
 Though the co-founders of Canva left without any capital that night, later this helped them to reach investors who were looking forward to investing in tech startups.
 Later onboarding a tech leader Cameron Adams helped them to finally raise investment and launch Canva in January 2013.